Aliveandfighting1/Index.html/README.md

 ## 📜 About The Rarity Model

 **The Rarity Model** is a life path and philosophical identity model created by Michael Austin Collins.
-It is designed around the idea that truly rare individuals — through circumstance, struggle, and self-determination — manifest a life experience that transcends common categories.

-> **"1 in many millions"** – The foundational seal and motto of The Rarity Model.
+It is designed to guide individuals who strive to live with uncommon depth, discipline, and legacy.
+It is a model for anyone willing to rise through struggle, discipline, and purpose — not born rare, but becoming rare.

 ---